Financial Literacy For Kids Can Empower Their Future

 5. Encourage Part-Time Gigs

 High school can be challenging for adolescents, facing more homework, playing sports, volunteering, doing other extracurricular activities, and having a social life.
 As they enter high school age, we must encourage our kids to work during these years, either after school or during the summer.
-Many jobs for 15 years have been available behind the counter, making deliveries, tutoring, and doing tasks online.

 For us, the pandemic limited opportunities to work part-time during the school year.
 Our teens worked long hours during the summer to make and save money for their spending needs.
 Young adults can find ways to make money through money apps that pay for different activities, such as filling out surveys in their free time.